fosrl/docs/packages/docusaurus/docs/11-supporter-program.md

 GitHub Sponsors DOES NOT allow us to refund donations.
 Please make sure that you are comfortable supporting the project before you purchase a tier.

-## How is this different than the Professional License?
+## How is this different than the Professional Edition?

 The Supporter Program is a way to support the project and remove the support marks.
 It is a one time donation.
 No features are unlocked.